Today’s post comes from Jess Matthews, a Chief Park Naturalist at Rondeau Provincial Park.

 The garden can be viewed from an accessible deck with outdoor seating, or from inside where comfortable armchairs may lengthen your stay.

-The representatives from the Eelünaapèewii Lahkèewiit felt a good representation of their current culture would be showing the resilience of traditional skills and teachings that connect them to the land.
+The representatives from the Eelünaapèewii Lahkèewiit felt a good representation of their current culture would to show the resilience of traditional skills and teachings that connect them to the land.

 Rondeau staff joined community members on their land to learn the traditional methods of building wigwams; from offerings of tobacco to the trees, the care taken to select the correct species of trees for each part, and the physical strength required for removing bark and bending saplings into place.

-The staff had a full day of learning, and left with an understanding of the importance of these structures today as symbols of the past, and tools for strengthening community today.
+The staff had a full day of learning and left with an understanding of the importance of these structures as symbols of the past, and tools for strengthening community today.

-A portion of a small wigwam was then built in the Visitor Centre to acknowledge the importance of these structures.
+A portion of a small wigwam was then built in the Visitor Centre to acknowledge the importance of these structures and represent the resilience of traditional knowledge.

-Inside the wigwam, you may rest a while on one of the traditionally built benches.
+Inside the wigwam, you may rest a while on one of the traditionally built benches and listen to stories told by Bruce Stonefish, Lenape community member.

 Painting a picture